bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 ## P3: Technical Requirements

 Convert the `ResponseData` interface use generics so it can take a type of `Restaurant`, `State`, or `City`.
 We've written the state & city interfaces for you.
+Make sure to update the getRestaurants method in the RestaurantComponent as well.

 ## P3: Setup

 ✏️ Update your __src/app/restaurant/restaurant.service.ts__ file to be:

-@sourceref ./restaurant.service-setup-generics.ts
+@diff ./restaurant.service-citystate.ts ./restaurant.service-setup-generics.ts
-@highlight 9-12, 14-17

 ## P3: How to Verify Your Solution is Correct

 ✏️ Update the spec file  __src/app/restaurant/restaurant.service.spec.ts__ to be:

-@sourceref ./restaurant.service-generics.spec.ts
+@diff ./restaurant.service-citystate.spec.ts ./restaurant.service-generics.spec.ts
-@highlight 3,79,131,151, only

 ## P3: Solution

 ✏️ Update __src/app/restaurant/restaurant.service.ts__

-@sourceref ./restaurant.service-generics.ts
+@diff ./restaurant.service-setup-generics.ts ./restaurant.service-generics.ts

-@highlight 5-7,27,31,36
+✏️ Update __src/app/restaurant/restaurant.component.ts__

+@diff restaurant.component.ts ./restaurant-generics.component.ts only

 ## Problem 4: Get Cities and States Based on Dropdown Values